-Calendars are managed in the Calendars node of the Configuration -> Inventory view of the JOC Cockpit.
-In addition, Calendars are visible with the Resources -> Calendars view.
+Calendars are managed from the Calendars object folders in the Configuration->Inventory view of JOC Cockpit.
+In addition, Calendars are visible in the Resources->Calendars view.

 Once they have been configured, one or more Calendars can be assigned to Schedules as required.

 You will find more detailed information in the JS7 - Management of Calendars article.

 Use with Schedules

 Calendars specify the days for which orders can be created by Schedules.